alirezapiran7/University-App/README.md

 ## Installation

-To run the application you need to have, Node and MongoDB(local or network service).
+To run the application you need to have Node and MongoDB(local or network service).

 You need to run the following command in the main repository and in the client repository.